kgisl/cs8251/lab/pointerCamp.md

 A null-terminated byte string (NTBS) is a sequence of nonzero bytes followed by a byte with value **`zero`** (the terminating null character).
 Each byte in a byte string encodes one character of some character set.
 For example, the character array `{'\x63','\x61','\x74','\0'}` is an **NTBS** holding the string **"cat"** in ASCII encoding.

 ## String examination  (24 -> 27)
+_What is inside the string?
+Is the needle present in the haystack?_
 - [strchar](http://j.mp/stringCharCC) and [strrchar](http://j.mp/stringrcharCC),
 - [strichr](http://j.mp/stringicharCC) and [strrichar](http://j.mp/stringiRcharCC)
 - [strlen](http://j.mp/stringLenCC) and [mystrlen](http://j.mp/strlenCC),